hemantksingh/messup-learn/People/Capabilites.md

   * different levels of tests in the testing pyramid
   * approaches to testing - top down, bottom up
   * best practices
-    * testing behaviour as opposed to implementation
+    * testing behavior as opposed to implementation
     * separation of production code from test code
     * mocking at architectural boundaries
 * CICD - branching techniques, impact of frequent releases, feature toggling, blue green deployments